 Preparing a budget can be the most intimidating aspect of a proposal, but with your input, ORSP can prepare it for you.
 To begin, it should support tasks in a well-defined scope of work.
 The tips below explain some common budget categories.

 Fringe benefits.
-The fringe rate for full-time staff salaries and faculty academic-year salary is 27.4%.
-The fringe rate for full-time staff salaries and faculty academic-year salary charged to a federal grant is 25%.
+The fringe rate for full-time staff salaries and faculty academic-year salary charged to a non-federal grant is 28.4% and part time is 18.4%.
+The fringe rate for full-time staff salaries and faculty academic-year salary charged to a federal grant is 26.1%; part time with benefits is 18.4% and part time without insurance is 10%.
 For faculty summer salary and temporary employees, the rate is 10%.
 Fringe benefits are not calculated for graduate and undergraduate students.

 Publications.
 In some disciplines, faculty are expected to pay for color graphics in publications and reprints and must include these costs in the budget.
 In addition, funds should be included to cover open access fees for publications that charge them.

 Tuition.
 Unless the sponsor does not allow it, tuition should be requested in every budget that includes at least 1 semester of a graduate student’s time.
-According to WFU policy, budgets under $100K per year should add 5% of total direct costs, before tuition, and over $100K per year, $5.5K per year per student, before tuition, should be included.
-Tuition is increased 2% annually for each subsequent year of the budget.
+According to WFU policy, 20% ($7,730) of full-time graduate student tuition per student per year for budgets greater than or equal to $100K per year; 10% ($3,865) for budgets less than $100k per year; this amount is increased 3% annually for each subsequent year of the budget.

 Indirect costs.
 Also called overhead or F&A, indirect costs should be requested in every budget, unless forbidden or limited by the sponsor.
-The Reynolda campus rate is 44% of modified total direct costs (MTDC).
+The Reynolda on-campus rate is 45.5% of modified total direct costs (MTDC).
 MTDC excludes equipment, tuition, and the portion of all subawards over $25,000.
+The off-campus rate is 20% of MTDC.

 Modular budgets.
 Certain NIH budgets must be aggregated in $25K modules.
 A detailed budget must also be attached to the routing form for internal use and should equal the amount requested in the modular budget.
 A modular budget justification lists project staff, their percent of effort, and role on the project and explains any differences in the number of modules between years.
 Provide no other information.
 These NIH programs consider a detailed budget noncompliant.